 After extensive research with the 2020/21 cohort of Pioneer Cities, the G20 Global Smart Cities Alliance has published a suite of reports examining policy benchmarks across all five of the model policies released in November 2020.
 To read the reports, produced in collaboration with Deloitte, please use the link below.

-Joining will give you access to a global community of experts and peers that will help you to identify the fundamental steps you need to take to make sure your smart city has an ethical, sustainable foundation.
+Joining will give you access to policy assessment and benchmarking tools designed to take you through the Policy Roadmap.
+You will also get access to a global community of experts and peers that will help you to identify the fundamental steps you need to take to make sure your smart city has an ethical, sustainable foundation.

 Frequently asked questions